KAMKEEL/CustomNPC-AW-Addon/README.md

-## 👋 Welcome to the CustomNPC+ Gecko Addon Repository.
+## 👋 Welcome to the CustomNPC+ AW Addon Repository.

 ----------------